Table Of Contents

 Mid-March through Mid-June

 Spring is a wonderful time in Japan.
-It is the only season where you can ski an alpine mountain and go for a bike ride in short sleeves in the same day!
+It is the only season where you can ski an alpine mountain in the morning and go for a bike ride in short sleeves in the afternoon.

 It is also when everything begins to bloom, and the whole of the countryside lights up with cherry blossoms, azaleas, wisteria, and a rainbow of wildflowers.